securily/beacon/tiers/tier-1-critical-threat-management.md

-# Tier 1: Critical Threat Management
+# Tier 1: High Priority

 ## Objective
 Address immediate and high-risk vulnerabilities that could lead to severe security breaches.
 This category includes issues that require prompt action due to their potential to cause significant harm.